iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 </admon>

-File system-level dependencies are defined in the `deps` list of `dvc.yaml` stages; Alternatively, using the `--deps` (`-d`) option of `dvc stage add` (see the previous section's example).
+File system-level dependencies are defined in the `deps` field of `dvc.yaml` stages; Alternatively, using the `--deps` (`-d`) option of `dvc stage add` (see the previous section's example).